 If BGP best external is enabled only on the ASBRs but not on the Router Reflectors, then Route Reflectors in POP 1 and POP2 DOESN'T receive the best external path which is Path 2 from POP3.

 Instead, this feature is enabled on Route Reflector as well.
-This allows RR3-A and RR3-B to send best external path which is Path 2 to POP1 and POP2 RRs.
+This allows RR3-A and RR3-B to send the best external path which is Path 2 to POP1 and POP2 RRs.

-When we have overall best path and BGP best external path on the RRs, in case overall best path goes down, network convergence is greatly increased, especially when BGP PIC is used together with this feature on ASBRs and RRs.
+When we have the overall best path and BGP best external path on the RRs, in case the overall best path goes down, network convergence is greatly increased, especially when BGP PIC is used together with this feature on ASBRs and RRs.

 - BGP best external helps BGP convergence both in IP and MPLS network.